kuaminika/kuaminika-studies/reactJS_cheatsheet.md

 */
 ```

+## What is a react component?

+A **React component** is a reusable piece of UI that encapsulates its own logic and rendering.

+- There are two types of react components:
+  - Function component:
+    - it uses hooks inisde a function such as _useState_ and _useEffect_ to handle UI logic.
+  - Class component:
+    - uses methods like componentDidMount(), compoenentDidUpdate() to handle UI logic.

 **Hooks** folder should only contain pure js files that will be consumed by JSX compoentns inside the **Pages** and **Components** folders

 ## Major steps at react component rendering